Summary of our market study

 3.2 Production in paper format

-There has been a general decline in print media sales in France, as shown by the graph below on the evolution of Diffusion France Payée (***) for the mainstream press.
+There has been a general decline in sales of print media in France, as shown by the graph below on the evolution of non-digital Diffusion France Payée (***) for the mainstream press.

 3.3 Digital support replaces paper format